Eid ul-Fitr or Id-Ul-Fitr

 Ramadan is the ninth month of the Islamic calendar.
 Islam uses a lunar calendar-that is, each month begins with the sighting of the new moon.
 Because the lunar calendar is about 11 days shorter than the solar calendar used elsewhere, Islamic holidays “move” each year.

-For more than a billion Muslims around the world-including, some 8 million in North America-Ramadan is a “month of blessing” marked by prayer, fasting, and charity.
+For more than a billion Muslims around the world-including, including some 8 million in North America-Ramadan is a “month of blessing” marked by prayer, fasting, and charity.
 This year Ramadan precedes Christmas and Hanukkah.
 But while in many places these holidays have become widely commercialized, Ramadan retains its focus on self-sacrifice and devotion to Allah (God).

 Why this Month?